Use this link to share with your colleagues:

 Below, we'll point you towards some resources you can follow to ensure your emails have the best chance of reaching your donors and ticket buyers.

-Note: some of these steps involve making changes to your DNS settings, and need to be done by the administrator for your org's domain, which means our team's ability to assist you beyond providing the resources below will be limited, and your best bet if you need further assistance will be an administrator for your website/domain or an IT professional.
+That means our team's ability to assist you beyond providing the resources below will be limited, and your best bet if you need further assistance will be an administrator for your website/domain or an IT professional.

 Improving Deliverability of Emails Sent from Salesforce